56 Funny April Fools’ Pranks to Pull in 2023

 Remove the label from a tube of anchovy paste, then replaced it with a toothpaste label.
-Places the tube in the unsuspecting victim’s bathroom so that they get a major surprise the next time they want to brush their teeth.
+Place the tube in the unsuspecting victim’s bathroom so they get a major surprise the next time they want to brush their teeth.
 Imagine expecting minty fresh breath only to be met with the fishy, salty taste of anchovy?
 At that point, you might as well have pizza for breakfast.

 In France, April Fools’ Day is called Poisson d’avril, which translates to “fish of April.”
 French children celebrate by taping cut out paper fish onto their classmates’ backs.
-We’re not sure why, but it sounds funny and harmless to us!
+We’re not sure why, but it sounds fun and harmless to us!

 Trick or treat

-Tell your kids you baked them up a delicious batch of brownies, then present them with a tray of rectangles cut out of brown construction paper.
+Tell your kids you baked them a delicious batch of brownies, then present them with a tray of rectangles cut out of brown construction paper.
 It looks surprisingly like the real thing.

-Make a faux sundae with mashed potatoes as the ice cream and gravy as the caramel topping.
+Make a faux sundae with mashed potatoes as the ice cream, and gravy as the caramel topping.
 Depending on how good a sense of humor your kids have, you may want to let them in on the joke.

 Rock ‘n roll

 If you’re going to pull this prank, you have to be prepared to also clean it up.
 Buy some confetti or make your own, then place it on top of a ceiling fan.
-When you’re unsuspecting victim turns on the fan, they will be showered with a colorful surprise!
+When your unsuspecting victim turns on the fan, they will be showered with a colorful surprise!

 Roll with it